Table of Contents

-Jesus said that false prophets WILL COME and that they come to YOU.
+Jesus said that false prophets will come, and that they come to YOU.
 They are sent to you.
-Not by God but they still come to you.
-He didn’t say that they would come to THEM but to YOU.
+Not by God, nor are you sent to them.
+But they will come to you.
+God didn’t say that they [people] would come to THEM [false prophets] but that the false prophet would come to YOU.

-Why then?
-Because God gave you instruction as to how to know them — by their fruits [Mt 7:20] [Deut 18:15-22].
+Why then would God let this be?
+Because God gave you instruction as to how to know them — by their fruits (Mt 7:15-20) (Deut 18:15-22).
 God gave you the tests for prophets and men of God.
-This is how God expects His people do know them.
-It has nothing to do with a ‘sending’ from God or some ‘spiritual’ mumbo jumbo.
+This is how God expects His people to know them.
+It has nothing to do with a ‘sending’ from God or some ‘spiritual’ mumbo jumbo – like a witness.

-The primary thing we all need to learn and filter everything in our lives with is John 10:10.
+The primary thing we all need to learn and use to filter everything in our lives with is John 10:10.
 It will settle everything!
-It will filter where anything comes from.
-Is it form God or Satan?
+It will filter where everything comes from.
+Is it from God – or from Satan?
 John 10:10 will tell us.
-The thief comes to steal, kill, and destroy: Jesus came to bring us life, and life in abundance.
+The thief comes to steal, kill, and destroy: Jesus came to bring us life, and life in abundance (John 10:10).

 So which is it?
 Life or death?
-What is the fruit of anything in your life?
-This test will tell you the author of it.
+What is the fruit of anything and everything in your life?
+This test of John 10:10 will tell you the author of it.

 Does God Send False Prophets?

 No!
 But they run.
 “I have not sent these prophets, yet they ran: I have not spoken to them, yet they prophesied.”
 (Jer 23:21-31).
 And they will run into you.
 So beware of the false prophets (Mt 7:15-20).
 Nowhere did God say, ‘if you come across them then I sent them to you’.
 Those are the false prophets that are telling you that God sent them and He wouldn’t guide you wrong.
 That is certainly a false prophet moving his lips.
 Run!